aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 How much deeper would the ocean be without sponges?
+> 🥠 If you think we're going to sum up your whole life on this little piece of paper you're crazy.

-Last update: Sun Jan 19 05:07:47 2025
+Last update: Mon Jan 20 05:09:01 2025

 ### Let's play! 🎮